adiantopsis/phytossociology_tools.R/README.md

 Forwarder details are provided inside the archive "FitoR.R".

 ## Function FitoR_camp
-Function fitoR_camp calculates phytosociological parameters for **grassland vegetation**.
+Function fitoR_camp calculates phytosociological parameters for **herbaceous layer or grassland**.

 The function can be used as follows: fitoR(input_data, plot_area_in_m2, 'output_filename')